neelsmith/digitalmyth/docs/modules/module2/index.md

 Tuesday: introduction to [social network analysis](../../classes/socnet/)
 Thursday: reading and writing formatted text

-### Week of Sept.
+## Week of Sept.
 19, 21

+### What we'll cover

+- representing data structures in plain-text formats
-- Tuesday: using Gephi to visualize graphs
+- using Gephi to visualize and interpret networks

+### Assignments

+- Tuesday: working with [collections of data](../../classes/textio/) in Julia
-- Thursday: using graph metrics to interpret social networks
+- Thursday: using [Gephi](../../classes/gephi/) to visualize graphs

+### Due dates to note

+- [Collaborative assignment 1](../../assignments/nb1/): please be sure you have uploaded your Pluto notebook to the course Google Drive by **4:00 pm, Thursday, Sept.
+21**